Emrik-North/Legends_of_Valheim_Modpack/README.md

 * Use RC to remove the not-so-awesome-and-kinda-silly-looking tents from _GypsyVikings_.

 ### 1.1.2 - PVP Improvements and Cartography (WIP)

-TODO SUGGESTIONS:
-* Replace [ExtendedDaytime](https://www.nexusmods.com/valheim/mods/38) with Aedenthorn's [DayCyle](https://www.nexusmods.com/valheim/mods/98)?
-Since ED does funky things to lighting and clocks can desync.
-Plus, Aedenthorn's mod is more recently updated by 5 months.

 IMPLEMENTED:
 * Patched and recompiled Fortify Skills to include a config that disables skill loss on death with PVP enabled.
 Should make the arena safe, even in team-vs-team battles! :D